The checkered flag drops on another exciting Monaco Grand Prix on Sunday, May 27, 2018.

 • The Monaco circuit is the shortest Grand Prix track on the calendar.
 It's also the most tight and twisty which means drivers must change gear an extraordinary 54 times per lap, or more than 4,200 changes over the course of the race.
 Just 42 percent of the lap is spent at full throttle.

 • What's it take to turn the streets of Monaco into a race circuit?
-Try 33 kilometres (20.5 miles) of safety rails, 20,000 square meters of wire catch fencing, 3,600 tires for tire barriers and 1,000 tons of grandstand seating for spectators!
-It takes six weeks to set up the circuit and three weeks to disassemble it.
+It includes 33 kilometres (20.5 miles) of safety rails, 20,000 square meters of wire catch fencing, 3,600 tires for tire barriers, and 1,000 tons of grandstand seating for spectators.

-• The legendary Ayrton Senna leads the pack with most wins at Monaco, followed by Michael Schumacher and Graham Hill both with five wins, Alain Prost with four, and Stirling Moss and Jackie Stewart with three.
+• The legendary Ayrton Senna leads the pack with most wins at Monaco, followed by Michael Schumacher and Graham Hill both with five.
+Other record holders include Alain Prost with four, and Stirling Moss and Jackie Stewart with three wins.

 More information about the Monaco Grand Prix around the Web: